 It gets more difficult when each recipient needs to find a distinct photo or video (remember, there’s little metadata in Dropbox so filtering or searching is limited).
 Doing this requires sending a unique link and email to every individual recipient, or renaming each individual media file with descriptors that the searcher could remember.
 Sharing new content on a regular basis is another reason organizations that are proactively sharing media need an alternative to Dropbox.

-Publishing Photos and Videos to Social Media
+Sharing Photos & Videos to Social Media from Dropbox

 When an organization shares photos and videos, it’s often with the intent to activate the recipients and prompt them to publish them to their personal or corporate social media accounts.
 The organization really wants that media to be published on different digital channels, typically on social media platforms like Facebook, Twitter, Instagram, LinkedIn or YouTube.

 This is another drawback to using Dropbox for media sharing; there are many steps a recipient must take to go from a Dropbox link to a social media post.
-That’s why an alternative to Dropbox for media sharing is necessary, if the goal is to have users share content.
-In fact, Dropbox recognizes this shortcoming and has built integrations into enterprise enterprise social media management tools like Sprout Social.
-That API enables purpose-built social media sharing platforms like Greenfly to access the content stored in an enterprise Dropbox folder.
+That’s why an alternative to Dropbox for media sharing is necessary if the goal is to have users share content.
+In fact, Dropbox recognizes this shortcoming and has built integrations into enterprise social media management tools like Sprout Social.
+That API enables purpose-built social media sharing platforms like Greenfly to access the content stored in a public enterprise Dropbox folder.
 These systems take those files, add metadata so they’re searchable, enable admins to organize them, and distribute them in a visual fashion — just like an additional camera roll on a person’s mobile phone.
 Mobile apps like Greenfly also make it easy to publish any media asset to any social media network as a post, story, or video.

 The need for an alternative to Dropbox is compounded when sharing to social media is a business mandate and needs to be tracked and enforced.
 Those functions are virtually impossible with Dropbox.
-A social media administrator may ask a group to share one or more photos from a Dropbox folder to Facebook, but tracking that action requires going to each individual’s Facebook page, becoming their friend, and manually paging through their feed to identify the photo or photos.
+A social media administrator may ask a group to share one or more photos from a public Dropbox folder to Facebook, but tracking that action requires going to each individual’s Facebook page, becoming their friend, and manually paging through their feed to identify the photo or photos.

 However, measurement and confirmation of social media sharing is possible with media distribution platforms.
 Additionally, these platforms enable social media managers to suggest specific photos, providing specific description language, hashtags, and even instructions that make it easy for anyone to post right from their phone.
 For instance, Greenfly has trackable share requests that attach the photo or video, and a feature called ‘suggested posts’ which do exactly that: suggest post media and language for social media publishing.